 Demand for Behavior Analysts in Schools

-National demand for licensed behavior analysts is increasing rapidly, with positions more than doubling between 2012 (1,414 postings) and 2014 (3,083 postings).
+National demand for licensed behavior analysts is increasing rapidly, with the number of positions more than doubling between 2012 (1,414 postings) and 2014 (3,083 postings).
 California, Massachusetts, and New Jersey are enjoying the highest demands, with nearly 50% of all job postings concentrated in these three states.

 The demand for behavior analysts vary across industries, with 85% of job postings concentrated around Health Care (46%), Educational Services (28%), and Social Assistance (11%).
 In an educational setting, highly desired skills are data collection and school psychology.